 Medicare Part B

-Medicare has several parts to consider when making your health care insurance choices.
-Understanding Medicare and how it works will allow you to choose the best plan to fit your needs.
-One part of the Medicare program is called Part B.
+The Medicare program has several parts, and you may wish to understand them all when making your health care insurance choices.
+Learning how Medicare works will help you choose the best plan for your needs.
+One part of the Medicare program is called Medicare Part B.

 What is Part B?